 - Local Authority Group

-Other responsibilities of the Forum
+Other responsibilities of the forum

 Each year the Surrey Local Resilience Forum publishes the Surrey Community Risk Register (PDF).

-The Surrey Local Resilience Forum also delivers a programme of training for partners who are involved in preparing and responding to incidents.
+The Surrey Local Resilience Forum also delivers a programme of training and exercising for partners who are involved in preparing for and responding to incidents.
 Please contact the Surrey LRF Business Support Unit via the details below if you would like to enquire about any of the training & exercising courses on offer to partners.

 Telephone: 0208 213 2800 / Email: email@example.com (Please note that this inbox is not monitored out of hours)